APCRDA

 Communication Ability

-Candidates will be assessed on the ability to:
+will be assessed on the ability to:

 1. Identify vocabulary used in day-to-day communication.